AnilSharma818/HTML_Basics/css/display/DISPLAY.md

 display: none; is commonly used with JavaScript to hide and show elements without deleting and recreating them.

-The <script> element use display: none; as its default.
+The 'script' element use display: none; as its default.

 <h3>Override The Default Display Value</h3>